ECNTechnology/mycloudpbx-kb/guides/cloud-dial/readme.md

 ### Mute Recording

-Based on customer feedback, we have enhanced the call recording functionality to enable an Agent to '**mute**' a recording while taking payment or other personal information.
+In order to meet PCIDSS Compliance, we have enhanced the call recording functionality to enable an Agent to '**mute**' a recording while taking payment or other personal information.

+This replaces the 'Stop/Start' option which previously created multiple recording files.

 ### Wrapup Reason Categories